Afghan warlord returns to Kabul after nearly 20 years

 - Hekmatyar oversaw heavy rocketing and shelling of Kabul in the early 1990s, earning the nickname "Rocketyar."

-(CNN)One of Afghanistan's most notorious warlords Gulbuddin Hekmatyar has returned to the Afghan capital Kabul after nearly two decades in exile, Afghanistan's state news agency Tolo reports.
+(CNN)One of Afghanistan's most notorious warlords Gulbuddin Hekmatyar has returned to the Afghan capital Kabul after nearly two decades in exile, reported Tolo, an Afghan news agency.

 The return of Hekmatyar, a former prime minister, comes eight months after the government signed a peace deal with representatives of Hezb-e-Islami -- the insurgent faction led by the warlord.

-Tolo reports that Hekmatyar's convoy, complete with luxury SUVs loaded with heavily armed men, drove almost 200 kilometers from Nangarhar Province to Kabul on Thursday.
+Hekmatyar's convoy, complete with luxury SUVs loaded with heavily armed men, drove almost 200 kilometers from Nangarhar Province to Kabul on Thursday.

 Dozens of Kabul residents gathered along the streets as he arrived, with some chanting, "Long live Hekmatyar."
-He then met with Afghan President Ashraf Ghani.
+He then met with Afghan president Ashraf Ghani.
 He is expected to address a mass rally Friday at Kabul's Ghazi Stadium, Tolo reports.

+The warlord's return is a symbolic moment and is "likely to send chills through the hearts of the many Afghans who endured rocket fire and worse from Hekmatyar's forces," says CNN's Ivan Watson.

+Kabul resident Mohammad Barakzai lived through those attacks, and he told CNN that the carnage eclipsed anything else he had witnessed.

 Ruthless reputation

-Hekmatyar developed a ruthless reputation during more than three decades of virtually uninterrupted conflict in Afghanistan.
+Gulbuddin Hekmatyar is one of the most well-known and feared warlords in Afghanistan's bloody history of more than three decades of conflict.

-In the 1980s, he received some $600 million in US aid, as Washington armed Afghan mujahideen fighters battling the Soviet occupation.
+As a mujahideen commander in the 1980s, he received some $600 million in US aid, as Washington armed Afghan fighters battling the Soviet occupation.

-During the subsequent civil war between rival mujahideen commanders in the 1990s, Hekmatyar was accused of committing atrocities against civilians during the deadly struggle for control of the Afghan capital.
+After a brief stint as prime minister in Afghanistan's post-communist government in the 1990s, Hekmatyar was one of several former mujahideen warlords directly responsible for destroying large parts of the Afghan capital in the vicious power struggle to take control of Kabul.

-Some residents nicknamed the warlord "Rocketyar" because of his faction's frequent rocket strikes on the city.
+Some residents nicknamed the warlord "Rocketyar" for his faction's frequent rocket strikes on the city.

+Hekmatyar came out quickly against the US-backed overthrow of the Taliban in 2001.
+His fighters are accused of deadly attacks against US forces in Afghanistan.

+Some analysts argue Hekmatyar -- who commands a following within Afghanistan's ethnic Pashtun community -- might serve as an important ally for president Ghani.